Prospective Students Frequently Asked Questions (FAQ)

 Q: What GRE score do I need for admission to the Department of Political Science and International Relations graduate program?

 A: The GRE General test has recently been revised.
-Competitive scores for admissions are 160 for the verbal section, and 155 for the quantitative section.
+Competitive scores for admissions are 155 or above for the verbal section, and 150 or above for the quantitative section.